Mental illness in ancient Rome: Post-traumatic stress disorder

 Post-traumatic stress disorder is a disorder defined by stress caused by traumatic events.
 Cultural differences and differences in warfare likely resulted in PTSD being less prominent in ancient militaries.
 Soldiers fought in close formations, with less brutal weaponry that what is used in the modern day, in shorter campaigns.
 They believed what they were doing was a moral responsibility to their society, and they were exposed to violence more frequently.
 These factors likely contributed to PTSD being rarer in ancient Rome.
-Other factors may have contributed to the development of this disorder.
-Soldiers often chose to fight and remain combat rather than face the disgrace and humiliation that refusing to fight would bring upon them.
-This put many soldiers at risk of developing PTSD and Acute stress disorder.
-Celsus, a Roman doctor described a condition named Insania sine fibre.
-Which translates to "mania without fever."
-This condition involved hearing and seeing things which were not real, irrationality, depression, loss of appetite, frightfulness, mood swings, eye movements, and hypervigilance.
-Galen, another Roman doctor described patients with anxiety, anger, depression, and malaise.
-Celsus prescribed Hypericum and Galen prescribed massages, lukewarm water, wine and water, bathing, exercise, and food with sweet juices.
+Soldiers often chose to fight and remain combat rather than face the disgrace and humiliation that refusing to fight would bring upon them, which from the perspective of modern psychology put many soldiers at risk of developing PTSD and acute stress disorder.

+The medical writer Celsus described the condition insania sine febre, "mania without fever."
+This condition involved hearing and seeing things which were not real, irrationality, depression, loss of appetite, frightfulness, mood swings, eye movements, and hypervigilance, for which Celsus prescribed hypericum.
+Galen, a practicing physician and surgeon, diagnosed patients with anxiety, anger, depression, and malaise, prescribing massages, lukewarm water, wine and water, bathing, exercise, and food with sweet juices.

 Others

-Juvenal, a Roman poet, complained about the noise of the city making it difficult to sleep, causing insomnia.
+The Roman satirist Juvenal complained about the noise of the city making it difficult to sleep, causing insomnia.
 Pervasive insomnia throughout ancient Rome resulted in numerous deaths.
 The Roman name for sleep deprivation was tormentum vigilae, or "waking torture."
 They used sleep deprivation to torture criminals and prisoners.
 Sleepwalking was associated with evil spirits.

 Roman men could often develop hypochondriasis due to their tendency to discuss and pay attention to medical matters.
 Eating disorders were considered to be problematic by the Romans.
 Galen defines two conditions, lichneia, which was a craving for sweets, and gastrimargia, which is bulimia nervosa.
 A possible ancient example of anorexia nervosa, an eating disorder characterized by extremely limited consumption of food, involved a Roman saint named Blaesilla.
 She was a disciple of Jerome.
 She practiced fasting, eventually succumbing to her hunger and dying at the age of 20.

 Ancient writers mention people who faked mental illnesses to escape responsibilities.
 In the modern day, deliberately feigning a mental illness for attention is known as factitious disorder imposed on self.
 If done for financial or personal gain, it is known as malingering.
 If done with a motive on others, it is known as Factitious disorder imposed on another.

 Ancient writers, such as Homer, Hippocrates, and Aretaeus, noticed an individual with intense emotions, impulsive behavior, extreme anger, depression, and mania.
 These symptoms are reminiscent of Borderline personality disorder, a Cluster B personality disorder characterized by unstable relationships, strong emotions, and impulsive behavior.